Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/Runtimes/nodejs.md

 ---
 title: Node.js
-description: Using Apron with Node.js
+description: Using Mapepire with Node.js
 ---

 Using Db2 for IBM i with Node.js is easy.
 First, install the package: